JohanVillard/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Create an hexadecimal file

 P0T0 : Fill memory with xonstant byte
-POT1 : Copy memory area
+P0T1 : Copy memory area
+P0T2 : Search for the first occurrence of the char in parameter in the string pointed